 Acquired Brain Injuries are head wounds that occur due to something other than trauma or a congenital defect.
 ABIs are just as serious as Traumatic Brain Injuries (TBIs).
 Some conditions which may cause an Acquired Brain Injury include:

 Many times, doctors do not fully assess the damage that these conditions cause.
 Once the emergency has passed, they release the patient, even though the patient has sustained a closed head injury.

 Initial ABI symptoms are easy to dismiss, contributing to the misdiagnosis problem.
 Most doctors ascribe things like vomiting and unconsciousness to the trauma of the surgical procedure which addressed the underlying condition.
 For some TBI victims, symptoms appear months – or even years – later, and may be intermittent or unpredictable.

 Legal claims involving severe head injures or a TBI require the utmost in attorney skill and experience.
 However, TBI cases also require the guidance and expertise of qualified medical professionals.
 At our Michigan medical malpractice law firm, we have both.

-Our Michigan traumatic brain injury attorneys have a well-earned reputation for successfully handling serious and demanding personal injury cases.
+Our Michigan med mal attorneys have a well-earned reputation for successfully handling serious and demanding personal injury cases.
 Our professional staff includes a full-time, master-degreed nurse.
 We understand both the law and the medicine involved in brain injury cases.
 This unique position allows us to perform medical reviews of our clients’ head injury cases quickly and efficiently so that our Michigan TBI lawyers can start building a case as soon as possible.

 If you or a loved one has suffered a traumatic brain injury, contact the Buchanan Firm today.
 Our Michigan TBI lawyers offer a free and confidential case evaluation and medical review and only charge a fee when we are successful in recovering compensation on your behalf. .